jeffstride/idp/book_source/visualizations/line_of_best_fit.md

 # Curve of Best Fit
 In this section, we will show how you can identify a Curve of Best Fit for a set of data points.
-You can choose the form of the equation of the line; it can be a line, parabola, polynomial of order 4 or more, or some custom equation like Sigmoid.
+The curve can be anything an equation can express, but there are some limitations with discontinuous curves and asymptotes.
+The easiest is finding a line of best fit.
+Secondarily, you can find the polynomial that fits the data points.
+Tertiary, you can provide an equation of a continuous curve involving a combination of functions such as sine or logarithm.
+Lasty, you can have a non-continuous curve like Sigmoid or `y = 1 / (x - 3).

-We will review three different ways to get the equation of a fitted curve.
+We will review four different ways to get the equation of a fitted curve.
 1. `scipy.stats.linregress`: a statistical method that identifies a line's coefficients as well some statistical information.
 2. `numpy.polyfit`: a Numpy method that identifies the coefficients of any n-ordered polynomial.
 3. `scipy.stats.curve_fit`: a statistical method that identifies the coefficients of **_any_ function** as well as some statistical information about the fit.
+4. `ML LinearRegression`:

-In identifying a Curve of Best Fit, it is good to know _how good_ the curve is at representing the data points.
-You should quanitify that it is better worse than a parabola.
-We can do some of this with the Mean Squared Error.
+When identifying a Curve of Best Fit, it is good to know _how good_ the curve is at representing the data points.
+We want an objective quanitification that tells us whether a straight line is better at fitting the points, or some other curved line such as a parabola.
+We can compare how well two differen lines fit using the Mean Squared Error.

 Often we want to know how much of a correlation there is between the x & y data points.
 Afterall,